 5. Sliding staircase – movable elements which if necessary can be hidden or blend

 Averagely the sleeping area is used only ones a day, so it is quite a clever solution the staircase that leads towards the bed niche to be movable and if necessary to free the space for the daily activates.
-This fantastic project of a cozy and functional small space design belongs to Concrete Architectural Associates for the Zoku Amsterdam – a new type of hotel that promotes spacious micro living units for global nomads.
+This fantastic project of a cozy and functional small space design belongs to Concrete Architectural Associates for the Zoku Amsterdam – a new type of short stay hotel that promotes spacious micro living units for global nomads.
 One of its lofts is a 269 square-foot room with a flexible design made inviting and warm through the usage of wood.
 The classic combination of smooth white surfaces and base, with black framing and wooden accents, is always fresh.
 A playful design touch is the Olympic rings installation for working out.

 6. Put your bedroom into a movable cube – fun on wells